curious-containers/curious-containers.github.io/_docs/1509-red-cwl-0.md

 ---

-RED-CWL 0 is a subset of the CWL 1.0 standard.
+RED-CWL 0 is a subset of the [CWL 1.0 CommandLineTool Description](https://www.commonwl.org/v1.0/CommandLineTool.html).
 RED-CWL 0 is a pre-release version of [RED-CWL 1](/docs/red-cwl-1) and reflects the current implementation status in RED 8.

 The CWL reference implementation `cwltool` requires a `*.cwl` file as generic description of CommandLineTool and a `*.yml` job file to define an input object, that contains actual parameters to run the experiment.